 The mood lifts.

 “Y’all a bit happier now?
 Well, we didn’t come down here to be sad.
 Sometimes Church seems like a sad place, because people take it so serious.
 If there is a Teen Jesus around here, I’ll bet he likes those Elvis songs as much as you do.
 Unhappy people just can’t help themselves from taking happiness away from others.
 It’s usually not their fault they are unhappy, but they shouldn’t spread unhappiness to others, especially kids.
 You know I was devastated when my boyfriend and band mate was killed.
 At first everyone tried to cheer me up.
 Eventually I was alone without him.”
 Turning to Jack, “Then this guy finds me.
 He just grabs me and won’t let go.
-We barely know each other from school.
+We barely knew each other from school.
 But he wants me in his heart.
-I find out how big his heart is once I’m in there.
+I found out how big his heart is once I’m in there.
 He even lets Jace in because he knows I’ll always love him, too.
 Just a big love fest.”
 I grab Jack.
 We kiss in front of a hundred screaming girls.

 “I’m not supposed to say boyfriend because that’s illegal in Florida.
 Yeah, if you love your friend, they can separate you and even put you in jail.
 I don’t care right now.
 I love all of you.
 Jack won’t let you have me, but I do love you.
 I hope you’ll let me in your hearts.”
 More screaming.
 Several boys rush up and kiss me, but Jack chases them away.